-We are always looking for talented, motivated, team-oriented people.
+We are always looking for talented, motivated, team-oriented people to join our group!

 Undergraduates and graduate students are welcomed, please email me.

 Post-Doc in Biomedical Data Science:: We have a funded position for a post-doctoral scholar in biomedical data science.
 This position has the opportunity to analyze diverse data sets from clinical neuroscience (e.g., MRI, clinical data).
 The broad goal is to extract neurobiological insights from complex datasets utilizing state-of-the-art algorithms towards prediction of diverse outcomes.
 Examples include prediction of traumatic brain injury outcomes as well as educational outcomes of young children in financially disadvantaged countries.
 To apply, please send CV to: firstname.lastname@example.org.

 Post-Doc in single-neuron modeling for neuromorphic systems:: We have a funded position for a post-doctoral scholar in single-neuron modeling.
 This position will analyze, understand, and construct models of single neurons that are maximally computationally complex with minimal ‘cost’ of implementation in opto-electronic hardware.
 The broad goal is to extract the biophysical principles of single-neuron computational complexity towards development of novel neuromorphic chips.
 To apply, please send CV to: email@example.com